SFI, FIA & SNELL TAG GUIDE

 Many critical certifications tags have expiration dates.
 Before the start of the your track season check these crucial product tags - tech inspectors will!

 The SFI & FIA now make it easier to learn the product’s expiration date.
 The tags will state ‘not valid after’(FIA) or ‘valid until’ (SFI.)
 When the FIA tag states ‘not valid after (year)’ then that items compliance will last until December 31 of that year.
 SFI has recently changed their tags to clearly state the expiration date of the product.
 If your SFI date tags state the year and month of production, you need to know how long the life is for this certification, or recertification.
-For example, for FHR devices it is five years, harnesses are two years.
+For example, for FHR devices it is five years, harnesses are for two years.

 Expiration lengths vary with the sanctioning safety councils, the type of product, and the product’s spec certification.
 For example, most FIA seats are for five years FIA 8855-1999, but the more stringent professional FIA 8862-2009 is for ten years.
 FIA harnesses are for five years, SFI state two years.